austin-schaefer/clock-spinning-site/content/blog/episode-4-black-part-1-review/index.md

 Be sure to check out our [Kamigawa Block Cube](https://cubecobra.com/cube/overview/clock-spinning-chk) over on Cube Cobra, which we've updated with our ratings (and cuts) from today's episode.
 You can always [try drafting the cube for yourself](https://cubecobra.com/cube/playtest/clock-spinning-chk) if you're interested!

 On our next episode, we'll be finishing up with black.
-If you have any thoughts you'd like to share on the black cards of Kamigawa, or on red or green, shoot us an email at clock[dot]spinning[dot]podcast[at]gmail[dot].com.
+If you have any thoughts you'd like to share on the black cards of Kamigawa, or on red or green, shoot us an email at clock [dot] spinning [dot] podcast [at] gmail [dot] com.

 ## Today's reviews and timestamps